stackdio/stackdio/docs/index.rst

 We currently only support AWS EC2, but the driver framework is expandable to support other cloud providers.

 stackd.io is built on top of `Django`_.
-We currently use `salt-cloud`_ to create infrastructure, and `salt`_ to orchestrate that infrastructure.
+We currently use `salt-cloud`_ to build infrastructure, and `salt`_ to orchestrate that infrastructure.

 .. _Django: https://www.djangoproject.com/
 .. _salt: http://saltstack.com/